Skip to main content

 How to cancel your expat health insurance in France

-Learn how to cancel your expat health insurance policy, what legal requirements apply if you're staying in France, and how to switch to a mutuelle after joining the sécurité sociale.
+Learn how to cancel your expat health insurance policy in France, what happens to your coverage after canceling, and how to switch to a mutuelle after joining the sécurité sociale.

 Written by Eloi Lanthiez

-You can cancel your expat health insurance at any time through your Feather account.
-If you're continuing to live in France, you're legally required to have health insurance in place before canceling , either through the public system (CPAM) or another private plan.
+You can cancel your expat health insurance at any time through your Feather account, as long as you cancel before the 1st of the following month.
+Once canceled, your policy stays active until the end of the current month and does not renew.
+If you're continuing to live in France, you're legally required to have health insurance in place before canceling.
 If you've recently joined the sécurité sociale and registered with the CPAM, you should consider signing up for a mutuelle as a top-up to get the most comprehensive coverage available in France.

 We can help you determine what your options are and assist you in upgrading your expat insurance to public and private insurance.